-First of all, there are constants named after Ludwig Boltzmann, first Boltzmann constant and the second Stefan-Boltzmann constant.
+First of all, there are constants named after Ludwig Boltzmann, the first Boltzmann constant and the second Stefan-Boltzmann constant.
 We will discuss the first one here.

 Both Boltzmann constants play vital roles in Physics and Astronomy.